NicoTerabyte/neovim_learning/README.md

 if you press the p command in normal mode if you have deleted something or you have yanked it you can paste it in nvim. it's like ctrl+v

+### Something i'm leanring regarding plugins
+It seems that since we have lazy.nvim installed we just need to load in the specific area of the lua file, precisely where the setup of lazy vim starts the table to install the plugin that we need to have it in neovim

 ## The modes
 The normal mode for example is the default one that nvim and vim uses to navigate around the text.
 The visual mode works over normal mode it helps us selecting and manipulating multiple text with that you can use the yank command to copy for example and use the p that stands for put to paste